 Our group is investigating a series of homogeneous and heterogeneous photoreactions to demonstrate the superiority of microflow photochemistry over conventional batch syntheses.
 The results are compared to experiments in conventional chamber reactors.
 The research also involves the construction of novel LED-driven microchips and their implementation in the synthesis of bioactive compounds.
 Flexible and inexpensive microcapillary reactors have also been designed and fabricated as part of this project.
 One of the major drawbacks of current microflow photoreactors is the need to perform individual reactions separately in-series.
 Bundling of numerous microcapillaries enables the parallel synthesis of product libraries instead.
 This innovative reactor concept allows for rapid, resource- and space-efficient reaction optimization, scale-up and parallel synthesis.

 Our group at JCU is a leader in this emerging technology and has developed a number of innovative microreactor systems for photochemical transformations in the past.
-Our research is part of an existing collaboration with the group of Prof Kakiuchi at the Nara Institute of Science and Technology (NAIST) and the micro-photochemistry group in Dublin City University (DCU).
+Our research is part of an existing collaboration with the group of Prof Kakiuchi at the Nara Institute of Science and Technology (NAIST).
 Research stays in Japan as part of this project are thus possible via an existing exchange agreement between JCU and NAIST.

-This research area is suitable for students with an interest in microtechnology/chemical engineering and organic chemistry.
+This research is suitable for students with an interest in microtechnology/chemical engineering and organic chemistry.

 Falling film microreactor, LED-driven microchip and dual-microcapillary tower

 1. M. Oelgemöller, A. Murata MedChem News, 2012, 22(4), 30.